-Siblings who are 12 and under are welcome to attend.
+Siblings are welcome to attend.
 Structured event and activities are planned daily for siblings.
 They will be grouped according to their age and provided lots of fun learning activities.

 Illinois School for the Deaf, 125 S. Webster Avenue, Jacksonville, IL